MicrosoftDocs/azure-devops-docs/docs/pipelines/process/pipeline-triggers.md

 - If the two pipelines are in different repositories, the triggered pipeline version in the branch specified by **Default branch for manual and scheduled builds** is run.
 - If the two pipelines are in the same repository, the triggered pipeline version in the same branch as the triggering pipeline is run, even if that branch is different than the **Default branch for manual and scheduled builds**, and even if that version does not have branch filters that match the completed pipeline's branch.
 This is because the branch filters from the **Default branch for manual and scheduled builds** branch are used to determine if the pipeline should run, and not the branch filters in the version that is in the completed pipeline branch.

 If your pipeline completion triggers don't seem to be firing, check the value of the **Default branch for manual and scheduled builds** setting for the triggered pipeline.
-The branch filters in that version of the pipeline are used to determine whether the pipeline completion trigger initiates a run of the pipeline.
+The branch filters in that branch's version of the pipeline are used to determine whether the pipeline completion trigger initiates a run of the pipeline.
 By default, **Default branch for manual and scheduled builds** is set to the default branch of the repository, but you can change it after the pipeline is created.

+A typical scenario in which the pipeline completion trigger doesn't fire is when a new branch is created, the pipeline completion trigger branch filters are modified to include this new branch, but when the first pipeline completes on a branch that matches the new branch filters, the second pipeline doesn't trigger.
+This happens if the branch filters in the pipeline version in the **Default branch for manual and scheduled builds** branch don't match the new branch.
+To resolve this trigger issue you have the following two options.

+- Update the branch filters in the pipeline in the **Default branch for manual and scheduled builds** branch so that they match the new branch.
+- Update the **Default branch for manual and scheduled builds** setting to a branch that has a version of the pipeline with the branch filters that match the new branch.

 To view and update the **Default branch for manual and scheduled builds** setting: